KelvinCode1234/KelvinCode1234/README.md

 Hi there 👋

 I'm Kelvin, a Shopify & Software Developer, Engineer and Designer

-Maths & Coding Enthusiast | AI Researcher
 Lifelong Learner in Software Development and Mobile Responsiveness

-Missed me on Github?..I work with Vercel lately..
+Missed me on Github?..I work with Vercel lately.....